- Library Hours

 What is Mariner?

 Mariner creates a common gateway to the digital resources and collections of the University of Maine system libraries.
 Though we primarily use links from the Blake Library site to these collections, Mariner is one way to get to the common resources if our site is down.
-In addition Mariner has other useful links such as the tutorials which help patrons learn how to use our resources.
+In addition Mariner has other useful links such as tutorials, which help patrons learn how to use our resources as well as learning the steps in the research process.

 These are some of the shared resources in Mariner:

 The Internet is a vast resource of information.
-The librarians at UMFK have carefully chosen websites to help you with your research and have created a database to include these sites.
+The librarians at UMFK have carefully chosen web sites to help you with your research and have created a database to include these sites.
 The WWW by Subject database can by searched by topic.
+You can also review the Evaluating Web Sites link to learn more about finding good web resources.
 Otherwise you are welcome to set up a one on one instruction session with a librarian.
 See the Instructional Services page to find out more.

-To make sure you have peer reviewed articles there is usually a check off box labeled peer reviewed in the database you are searching.
+To make sure you have peer reviewed or scholarly articles in the databases you are searching to find articles, there is usually a check off box labeled peer reviewed within the limiters secton.
 Once you have checked this box, then your searches will only include peer reviewed articles.
+See "What does peer reviewed mean?" to learn more.

-If you have an ID card, have put your last name and barcode into the Mariner login page, and you are still unable to access the databases, please contact Sofia Birden (firstname.lastname@example.org), 207-834-7527 for additional help.
-If you get an error page that gives you an IP address, please have the IP address available when calling or emailing.
+If you are unable to access the online resources, and have already tried, please contact Sofia Birden, (email@example.com) 207-834-7527, for additional help.
+Important: If you get an error page that gives you an IP address, please have the IP address available when calling or emailing.

 The bookstore and Bengal's Lair provides coffee during the day.
 We provide coffee when they cannot.